 Your location has a huge impact on your intimate affair—and with a small guest list, your options drastically open up.
 Rather than limit yourself to your typical reception venues, allow yourself to think outside of the box (or ballroom).
 Invite your loved ones to a garden party, backyard bonfire, or rooftop dinner with the best views of the city.
 Book a private space at your favorite winery, museum, or treasured restaurant.

-For a spot that’s stunning, cozy, and low-prep, you can also rent out a beautiful Airbnb in your area of choice.
+For a spot that’s stunning, cozy, and low-prep, you can also rent out a beautiful Airbnb wedding venue in your area of choice.
 When you limit your reception to a handful of people (or thirty), all of these become much more manageable.
 With endless options, ask yourself where you imagine your dream wedding celebration taking place—no limitations.
 Also, take a look at spots that are special to your relationship.
 Where you met, got engaged, or created special memories is a great place to start.

 It’s all in the details, especially when it comes to a small gathering.
 With a shorter guest list, you can dedicate a lot more time and think about the little things.
 Have fun with the decor and surprise elements that’ll especially delight everyone—from handwritten welcome notes, to place cards, to centerpieces.